 Combat is very responsive and challenging.
 The enemies are quick, smart, and vary from stationary, fast moving, slow moving, heavily armored etc. I should probably say that the balance is perfect and you slowly get introduced to tougher enemies as the game progresses.
 You really have to use a combo of everything to stay alive because you will gulp health tonics constantly if you don’t use block and dodge a lot so stay on your feet.
 The action gets hectic and you start realizing this game is for hardcore action fans and not the casual gaming crowd that the visuals might seem to cater to.

-There are a lot of levels and the length varies from 5 minutes to 15, but one thing I can’t get over are the visuals.
+There are a lot of levels and the length varies from 5 minutes to 15, but one thing I can’t get over is the visuals.
 As you run through the levels the walkways appear under you and seem to float in the air.
 The levels vary so much and not a single one looks the same.
-The hand drawn visuals are just gorgeous, plus you can’t forget about the amazing soundtrack that is something you stick on your MP3 player and listen too.
+The hand drawn visuals are just gorgeous, plus you can’t forget about the amazing soundtrack that is something you stick on your MP3 player and listen to.
 This feels like a high budget game, but only an indie game can deliver something on this side of creativity and originality.
 Bastion is a unique game and nothing is quite like it in terms of narrative and visual deliverance.
-Every action fan should own this, because it’s $15 well spend.
+Every action fan should own this because it’s $15 well spent.